Alexandru Balaban

 Alexandru T. Balaban (born April 2, 1931 in Timișoara) is a Romanian chemist who made significant contributions to the fields of organic chemistry, theoretical chemistry, mathematical chemistry, and chemical graph theory.

 Early life and education

-Balaban was born in Timișoara, in the western part of Romania.
-His parents (Teodor and Florica Balaban) paid a lot of attention to Balaban's education, strongly encouraging his fascination with chemistry.
-In 1935 his family moved to Bucharest, where Balaban attended elementary school.
+Balaban was born in Timișoara, in westernRomania.
+His parents, Teodor and Florica, paid a lot of attention to Balaban's education, strongly encouraging his fascination with chemistry.
+In 1935 his family moved to Bucharest, where he attended elementary school.
 After World War II, in 1945 they moved to Petroșani, where he finished high school.
-Alexandru Balaban enrolled the Politehnica University of Bucharest in 1949, where he was awarded a Ph.D. in chemistry on April 2, 1959.
-The topic of his Ph.D. thesis dealt with the restrictions catalyzed by anhydrous aluminium chloride.
+He enrolled in the Politehnica University of Bucharest in 1949, and received a Ph.D. in chemistry in 1959.
+His Ph.D. thesis dealt with reactions catalyzed by anhydrous aluminium chloride.